Because What You Don’t Know

 Students have a right to a safe learning environment.

-Accountability isn’t optional, it’s essential to keeping our children safe.
+Accountability isn’t optional, it is essential to keeping our children safe.

 Who We Are